Icelk/kvarn.org/public/extensions/index.md

     println!("Started server at http://localhost:8080/");
     println!("Try http://127.0.0.1:8080/ for the IPv4 version and http://[::1]:8080/ for IPv6.");
     println!(
-        "Test going to the page in a browser and the curling it, you'll get different results."
+        "Test going to the page in a browser and then run curl on it; you'll get different results."
     );
     println!("Shutting down in 10 seconds.");